Audio headset: Mobile phone

 Mobile phone or smartphone headsets may include a volume control, microphone and 3.5mm plug.

 Mobile (cellular) phone headsets are often referred to as handsfree.
 Older mobile phones used a single earphone with a microphone module connected in the cable.
 For music-playing mobile phones, manufacturers may bundle stereo earphones with a microphone.
-There are also third-party brands which may provide better sound quality or wireless connectivity.
+There are also third-party brands that may provide better sound quality or wireless connectivity.

 Mobile headsets come in a range of wearing-styles, including behind-the-neck, over-the-head, over-the-ear, and lightweight earbuds.
 Some aftermarket mobile headsets come with a standard 2.5 mm plug different from the phone's audio connector, so users have to purchase an adapter.
 A USB headset for a computer also cannot be directly plugged into a phone's or portable media player's micro-USB slot.
 Smartphones often use a standard 3.5 mm jack, so users may be able to directly connect the headset to it.
-There are however different pin-alignment to the 3.5mm plug, mainly OMTP and CTIA, so a user should find out which settings their device uses before buying a headphone/headset.
+There are, however, different pin alignments to the 3.5 mm plug, mainly OMTP and CTIA, so a user should find out which settings their device uses before buying a headphone/headset.

 Many wireless mobile headsets use Bluetooth technology, supported by many phones and computers, sometimes by connecting a Bluetooth adapter to a USB port.
 Since version 1.1 Bluetooth devices can transmit voice calls and play several music and video formats, but audio will not be played in stereo unless the cell phone or media device, and the headset, both have the A2DP profile.

 Wireless

 In 2019, wireless headsets were a new trend for business and consumer communications.
 There are a number of wireless products, and they usually differ according to application and power management.
-The first wireless headsets were jointly invented by NASA and Plantronics during Apollo program to improve astronaut's communications during mission.
+The first wireless headsets were jointly invented by NASA and Plantronics during Apollo program to improve astronauts' communications during the mission.